neondatabase/website/content/docs/introduction/billing.md

 ## Neon invoices

-A Neon invoice includes a total cost for the billing period and line items for each charge, which corresponding to Neon's [billing metrics](#neon-billing-metrics).
-Each line item is a per account metric, broken down by Neon project.
-The line item includes a per-unit cost calculation and a total cost for the line item.
-You can expand each line item to view a bar chart representing your daily usage.
+A Neon invoice includes the total cost for the billing period and a line item for each of Neon's [billing metrics](#neon-billing-metrics).
+Each line item is per account, broken out by Neon project.
+Each line item includes a per-unit cost calculation and a total line item cost.
+You can expand a line item to view a chart that shows your daily usage.

 The current invoice provides totals as of the current date.

-### Download an invoice
+### Download invoices

 You can download invoices from the **Billing** page.

 1. Navigate to the Billing page in the Neon Console.
 The current invoice is displayed.
 1. Download the invoice:
     1. To download the current invoice, click **Download PDF** from the top of of the page.
-    1. To download a past invoice, select the invoice from the **Latest invoices** list at the bottom of the page to open it, then click **Download PDF** from the top of of the page.
+    1. To download an invoice for a previous billing period, select the invoice from the **Latest invoices** list to open it, then click **Download PDF**.

 ## Cancel a subscription